Mixture: Distinguishing between mixture types

 where a_{batch} is that concentration of the property of interest in the population from which the sample is to be drawn and M_{batch} is the mass of the population from which the sample is to be drawn.

-Health effects
+Toxicology

-Air pollution research show biological and health effects after exposure to mixtures are more potent than effects from exposures of individual components.
+Air pollution research shows biological and health effects after exposure to mixtures of pollutants are more potent than effects from exposures of individual components.